zultopia/Tucil-1-Stima-Cyberpunk-2077-Breach-Protocol/README.md

 ## Technologies Used
 - MingGw-W64 version 8.1.0

 > Note: The version of the libraries above is the version that we used in this project.
-You can use the latest version of the libraries.
+You can use the la version of the libraries.

 <a name="setup"></a>